 Diagnosis: The extra digit may be connected by skin, muscle, or bone.
-Your health care provider may take an X-ray to see how much bone is involved.
-This determines how surgery is done.
+Your healthcare provider may take an X-ray to see how much bone is involved.
+This determines how or if surgery is done.

-Treatment: Polydactyly is treated with surgery to remove the extra digit or digits.
-The surgeon usually waits until the child is age 6 months or older.
+Treatment: Polydactyly is often treated with surgery to remove the extra digit or digits.
+If there is no bone involved, the extra digit may be tied off.
+If surgery is needed, the surgeon usually waits until the child is age 6 months or older.
 This makes the surgery safer for the child.

 Long-term outcome: If polydactyly in the foot isn’t treated, the child may have a problem fitting into shoes.
 With or without treatment, the hand or foot usually works normally.
 With treatment, the hand or foot can look closer to normal.
 In some cases, the digit that was next to the extra one is smaller than usual.